kerspoon/laos/README.markdown

 Notes
 =====

- * It seems like a waste to start up and shurt down matlab for every simulation.
+ * It seems like a waste to start up and shut down matlab for every simulation.
  * There might be a way to trip out and modify a system while matlab is running in a way that will be much quicker to run

 To Try